aryanakr/reachplc-beauty-products/NOTES.md

 ## Implementation

 ### ListFragment
-This entry fragment displayes grid of products retrieved from a web server using retrofit.
-From the options menu, the user can navigate to history fragment.
+This entry fragment displays a grid of products retrieved from a web server using retrofit.
+From the options menu, the user can navigate to the history fragment.

 ![ListFragment](./screenshots/ListFragment.png)
 ![ListFragment](./screenshots/ListFragmentLandscape.png)

-The grid has been implemented using Jetpack compose as it simplified creating a responsive grid layout (which would have different number of columns in each row based of the width of the screen); whilst being as optimised as recycler view when displaying large number of items.

-The view model for this fragment retrieves the list of products from the web server upon initialisation, and provides a live data from the view to consume.
+The grid is implemented using Jetpack compose as it simplifies creating a responsive grid layout (which would have a different number of columns in each row based on the width of the screen); whilst being as optimised as recycler view when displaying a large number of items.
+The view model for this fragment retrieves the list of products upon initialisation and provides live data for the view to consume.

-Each product is displayed as card using the composable function ProductsGridItem.
-The application navigates to detail fragment for displaying the detail of a specific product.
+Each product is displayed as a card using the composable function ProductsGridItem.
+The application navigates to the detail fragment for displaying the detail of a selected product.

 ### DetailFragment
+The fragment shows the detail of a product.
+This fragment takes the title and id of a product as navigation arguments.
+After fetching the product using retrofit, the product is saved in a local database along with the current timestamp as the last access time.
+If a product is visited before, only the access time is updated.
 ![DetailFragment](./screenshots/FragmentDetail.png)

 ### HistoryFragment
+This fragment utilises the local database to display the list of previously visited products and their last access time.
+This list is implemented using a recycler view.
+Clicking on each item inside the list opens a dialog box showing more detail about the product.
 ![DetailFragment](./screenshots/HistoryFragment.png)
 ![ProductHistoryDetailDialog](./screenshots/ProductHistoryDetail.png)